 Sealy Posturepedic beds have all been designed to provide deep, relaxing sleep.
 Our top-of-the range Crown Jewel beds provide a sleep haven for your body to recharge and recover, whilst our luxurious Exquisite beds provide absolute comfort and support, helping to ensure a more restful sleep.
 More information about our range of beds is available here.

-A great place to start is our handy ‘bed selector’ - which asks a series of questions (such as your favourite sleeping position, preferred comfort levels … and more) then recommends which Sealy Posturepedic bed might be right for you.
+When considering a new bed, a great place to start is our ‘bed selector’ - which asks a series of questions (such as your favourite sleeping position, preferred comfort levels … and more) then recommends which Sealy Posturepedic bed that might be right for you.
 Try it for yourself here.